r4victor/tenthousandmeters/content/blog/python_bts_07.md

 > If c is an instance of C, `c.x` will invoke the getter, `c.x = value` will invoke the setter and `del c.x` the deleter.

 How does `property()` work?
-The answer is simple.
-It's a descriptor type.
+The answer is simple: it's a descriptor type.
 It implements both the `tp_descr_get` and `tp_descr_set` slots that call the specified functions.

-Though the example from the docs doesn't show this, we can use a custom setter to do something useful.
-For example, we can use it to perform some validation of the new value.
+The example from the docs is only a framework and doesn't do much.
+However, it can easily be extended to do something useful.
+For example, we can write a setter that performs some validation of the new attribute value.

 ### PyObject_GenericGetAttr()